cpsievert/cpsievert.github.com/_posts/2014-06-01-visualizing-ggplot2-internals-with-shiny-and-d3.md

 [compiles](https://github.com/tdhock/animint/wiki/Compiler-details) a list of ggplot objects and extracts the parts necessary for [rendering](https://github.com/tdhock/animint/wiki/Renderer-details) output.
-Although the language is incredibly expressive and powerful for users, as anyone any ggplot2 developer tell you, the structure underlying a ggplot object is very complicated (sometimes, [even the original author needs help](https://twitter.com/hadleywickham/status/317279035937923072)).
+Although the language is incredibly expressive and powerful for users, as any ggplot2 developer could tell you, the structure underlying a ggplot object is quite complicated (sometimes, [even the original author needs help](https://twitter.com/hadleywickham/status/317279035937923072)).